CPR and basic life support

 Practise the Drop, Cover and Hold routine.
-It’s internationally recognised as the best strategy for earthquake survival (beware of bogus advice such as the “triangle of life” that has been widely discredited).
+It’s internationally recognised as the best strategy for earthquake survival.
 In an earthquake, the routine means moving no more than a few steps (away from buildings, trees, street lights and power lines if outside) and then:

 - If you’re in an elevator, drop, cover and hold.
 When the shaking stops, try and get out at the nearest floor if you can safely do so.